Welcome to Emmanuel Church!

-We ask your prayers, as we do every week, for all those on our parish prayer list: Alan, Ann, Blake, Calvin, Carol, Charlie, Chris, David, Debbie, Don, Eileen, Frank, George, Gerry, Jim, Joan, John, Judith, Lillian, Mac, Mary, Nancy, Richard, Stephen, Virginia, Cindy Anderson, Carol Bain, Ann Boyden, Tom Dryden, Michael Duckworth, Ron Fitts, Bert Gibson, Judi Hannigan, Bob Hollett, Bill Hull, Virginia Kerr, Janet Knapp, Peter Libby, Jane Lours, Joyce McCracken, John McKisson, Stuart Marra, Joan Merriken, John Messer, Diane Miller, Jim Naumann, Joan Palmer, Patricia Patton, Neill Redfern & family, Mort Ryon, Don Rypka, Marie Rypka, Harry Schreiber, Jacqui Taylor, Bob Testin, Paige Tibbetts, Anne Ward, Mal Watson, Len Welin
+We ask your prayers, as we do every week, for all those on our parish prayer list: Alan, Ann, Calvin, Carol, Charlie, Chris, David, Debbie, Don, Eileen, Frank, George, Gerry, Jim, Joan, John, Judith, Laura, Lillian, Mac, Mary, Mary Laura, Nancy, Richard, Stephen, Cindy Anderson, Carol Bain, Rick Caulfield, Aryton Climo, Tom Dryden, Ron Fitts, Eddie Gillespie, Judi Hannigan, Bill Hull, Virginia Kerr, Janet Knapp, Bob Kursch, Peter Libby, Jane Lours, Joyce McCracken, Joan Merriken, Diane Miller, Jim Naumann, Patricia Patton, Neill Redfern & family, Mort Ryon, Jacqui Taylor, Bob Testin, Paige Tibbetts, John Vandevert, Anne Ward, Mal Watson, Len Welin.

 Please know that you are always in our prayers and that we give thanks for your ministries in our parish community, in Chestertown, and beyond.